Uncut with an R rating in the US

 Uncut Australian region free Blu-ray

-issue.
+without issue.
 Alternatively, UK buyers with the capability to play Region A discs can import the American Blu-ray release, which is also fully uncut.
-As it stands now, all UK versions should be avoided by fans of the film who wish to experience The Equalizer as
+As it stands now, all UK versions should be avoided by fans of the film who wish to experience

 Cutting Edge Episode 24: The Equalizer